angular/angular/docs/DEVELOPER.md

 c.
 Some package managers (such as `pnpm` or `yarn pnp`) might not work correctly.

 ### Publishing to GitHub repos
-You can also publish `*-builds` snapshots just like our CircleCI build does for upstream builds.
+You can also manually publish `*-builds` snapshots just like our CircleCI build does for upstream builds.
+Before being able to publish the packages, you need to build them locally by running the `./scripts/build-packages-dist.sh` script.

 First time, you need to create the GitHub repositories:

 ``` shell